paritytech/prdoc/README.md

 ## Usage

-    prdoc is a cli utility to generate, check and load prdoc files.
+    prdoc is a utility to generate, check and load PRDoc files.

     More at <https://github.com/paritytech/prdoc>